eagle840/katacoda-labs/jenkins/step1.md

     - "8025:8025"
 ```

-# start the jenkins docker container
+## start the jenkins docker container

 `docker-compose up`{{execute}}

-after a minute or two, jenkins should comes, you'll see the password in stdout
+after a minute or two, jenkins should come up, you'll see the password in stdout

-OR
+Or run in Terminal 2

 `docker exec root_jenkins_1 cat /var/jenkins_home/secrets/initialAdminPassword`{{execute}}

-open pages  for  8025  and 8080
+## Open pages  for  mailhog on 8025  and jenkins on 8080

 Jenkins: